Aidkit Logo

 We may update this Cookies Policy as our practices or laws change.
 The “Effective date” at the top shows the latest version.

-Appendix A: Cookie & Similar Technologies
+Appendix A: Cookie and similar technologies

 These tables list the cookies and similar tools (pixels, SDKs, tags) we use, grouped by category.
 For each, we explain the purpose in plain language, give examples of the data collected, note how long cookies usually last, and link to the vendor’s policy for more detail.